 - Cinnamon kisses … little loves of butter.

-- Carrot cupcakes made in fun Easter baking cups, make small muffins for small hands.
+- Carrot cupcakes made in fun baking cups

-- Here’s a fun breakfast with eggs in red pepper rounds recipe (just omit the cheese).
+- A fun breakfast with eggs in red peppers recipe (omit cheese).

-- Roll-out coconut cookies or almond cookies cut into lambs, flowers, and bunny shapes.
+- Roll-out coconut cookies or almond cookies cut into lambs, flowers, and bunnies.

-- Bright orange carrots in green lima bean hummus in flower pots (photo).
+- Orange carrots in green lima bean hummus in flower pots (photo).

 - Make a tray of almond hearts.

-- Sunflower seed cocoa truffles are pretty packaged in little boxes from the party store.
+- Sunflower seed truffles packaged in little boxes from party store.

 Have fun and hop to it to make this Easter a B.E.D-friendly one 🐰

-This blog post may contain affiliate links, you can read here to learn more.
+This post may contain affiliate links, read here to learn more.